 This is the test case info function.
-It shall return a list of tagged tuples that specify various properties regarding the test case.
+It is supposed to return a list of tagged tuples that specify various properties regarding the execution of this particular test case.

 The timetrap tag sets the maximum time the test case is allowed to take.
-If the timetrap time is exceeded, the test case fails with reason timetrap_timeout. init_per_testcase and end_per_testcase are included in the timetrap time.
+If the timetrap time is exceeded, the test case fails with reason timetrap_timeout. init_per_testcase/2 and end_per_testcase/2 are included in the timetrap time.